tldr-pages/tldr/pages/common/shasum.md

 `shasum --algorithm 512 {{path/to/file1 path/to/file2 ...}}`

-- Calculate the SHA1 checksum from `stdin`:
+- Calculate a SHA1 checksum from `stdin`:

 `{{some_command}} | shasum`